Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.98 team ERA ranks 10th among all league pitching staffs.
+- The Brewers' 3.97 team ERA ranks ninth among all MLB pitching staffs.

-- The Brewers rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (178 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.